Some of the inhabitants looked quite different from what we had anticipated.

 They inscribe their structures using a language that remains foreign to me.

 The inhabitants seem to emerge at night for communal feasting and drinking rituals.
-While many areas remain deserted during these hours we were able, by careful approach so as not to cause alarm, to obtain some photographs of their nocturnal gathering places.
+While many areas remain deserted during these hours we were able, by careful approach so as not to cause alarm, to obtain photographs of their nocturnal gathering places.

 Our previous expeditions had been undertaken in May and June.
 We found it quieter and less crowded, with the natives more docile, during September.
-This may be attributable to modifications of the traditional ceremonial entrance fees during this month (for a more in depth discussion see No Exit or Entrance Fees by John Paul Sartresky & Hutch (1977)).
+This may be attributable to modifications of the traditional ceremonial entrance fees during the month (for a more in depth discussion see No Exit or Entrance Fees by John Paul Sartresky & Hutch (1977)).

 (Sartresky (left), Hutch (center))